-Sunset Savor the Central Coast brings together and showcases the wines and cuisines of the California Central Coast.
-What makes the event extra special are the Adventure Tours that take place over the days prior to the main weekend event.
-The Adventure Tours include a variety of activities from visiting an abalone farm to blending your own garden with peace and spice, to planting your own vine in Cambria.
+The Sunset Savor the Central Coast showcases the wines and cuisines of the California Central Coast.
+I was able to attend and discover that what makes the event extra special are the Adventure Tours that take place over the days before the main weekend event.
+These Adventure Tours include a variety of activities, from visiting an abalone farm to blending your own garden with peace and spice to planting your own vine in Cambria.

 Edna Valley Vineyards

 Edna Valley Vineyards is located in Edna Valley AVA, a part of San Luis Obispo surrounded by the picturesque Seven Sisters volcanoes.
 While the Niven Family originally owned the Vineyard.
 Gallo Wines was looking for a presence in the Central Coast, making Edna Valley Vineyards a perfect location to situate.
 The winery specializes in Chardonnay and Pinot Noir.
 The area is ideal because of its cool mornings and cool nights.

 We were lucky to have Enologist, Matt Gaudinier as our guide during our visit.
 The adventure tour started with a taste of 2012 Paragon Chardonnay, with its tropical fruit notes, and a wonderful, festive start to our experience.
 The wine aged for six months in French oak in 33% new oak, and displayed the perfect amount of acidity to compliment the fruity aromas.

 Before walking out to the vineyards, Matt described the several types of trellising used for the vines and a fascinating description of why different wineries utilize each design.
 For example, the Lyre is a U-shaped“U” system where the grapes are trained on a spur, allowing for good air circulation and sunlight.
 The Geneva Double Curtain is a trellis system used in colder areas to protect against frost.
 The other system is the California Sprawl, used more often in new-world grape-growing regions.